Countly/countly-sdk-documentation/java/next.md

   </p>
 </div>
 <p>
+  The Countly Java SDK supports minimum JDK version 8 (Java 8, JDK 1.8).
 The process of setting up Countly Java SDK includes 2 simple steps: adding SDK as a dependency to your project and initializing SDK.
-Once those are done, you'll have basic analytics on your server like users, sessions, devices, etc.
+Once those are done, you'll have basic analytics on your server like users, sessions, devices, etc. You can inspect the sample application
+  <a href="https://github.com/Countly/countly-sdk-java/blob/master/app-java/src/main/java/ly/count/java/demo/Sample.java" target="_blank" rel="noopener noreferrer">here</a>&nbsp;to
+  understand how most functionalities work.
+You can reach the Countly Java SDK
+  <a href="https://github.com/Countly/countly-sdk-java" target="_blank" rel="noopener noreferrer">here</a>.
 </p>
-<h1>Adding the SDK to the Project</h1>
+<h1 id="h_01HA4FV7JCZV0K3CQDDZTDF1ME">Adding the SDK to the Project</h1>
 <p>
   SDK is hosted on MavenCentral, more info can be found
   <a href="https://search.maven.org/artifact/ly.count.sdk/java" target="_self" rel="undefined">here</a>